nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       message.

    1. Test case: `delete 0`<br>
       Expected: No participant is deleted.
-Error details shown in the status message.
+Error details are shown in the status message.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.